How to feel better about your body - Bish

 However you are also comparing your insides with their outsides.
 They are also in this critical world and are very aware of how they need to keep sticking to the Beauty Standard (BS) so they can stay on telly.
 So they don’t always feel great about their bodies either.

 When we place value on someone because of how they look, we treat them as an object and not a human.
 When we compare that object to us, we also treat ourselves like an object.
 So comparing yourself to other people is not fair or kind to them, and it isn’t fair or kind to ourselves.
-Think about that next time you catch yourself comparing yourself to someone you know IRL.
+Think about that next time you catch yourself comparing yourself to someone you know in real life.

 You are your body

 The more we are outside of our own bodies, treating ourselves as an object, the more unhappy we feel about ourselves.
-But our mind is our body.
+But our mind is also our body.
 So to help you feel better about your body is to feel those moments where you are in your body, instead of being outside looking at yourself.
 If you could also think about how it feels from the inside then you can really start to feel differently about it.

 Think about times when you feel really inside your body, for example: